Robinyo/serendipity/docs/try-install-upgrade/02-install.md

 * Use the `linux/arm64` or `linux/amd64` image for production environments.
 * All images are publicly accessible.

-Docker images are supported for production only on Linux systems.
-Windows and macOS are supported for development environments only.
+Docker images deployed to production environments are only supported on Linux systems.
+Images running on Windows and macOS are only supported during development and testing.